scikit-learn-contrib/qolmat/examples/benchmark.md

 dfs_imputed_station = {name: df_plot.loc[station] for name, df_plot in dfs_imputed.items()}
 ```

-Let's look at the imputations.
-When the data is missing at random, imputation is easier.
-Missing block are more challenging.

 ```python
 for col in cols_to_impute:
     fig, ax = plt.subplots(figsize=(10, 3))